 Even though the Nazi officers insisted to ask where they had hidden the statues and all other exhibits, no one revealed the secret, no matter how hard they posed threats.

-Where were the antiquities hidden?
+Where were the antiquities hidden from the Nazis?

 The large ancient statues were buried under the halls of the museum, and so they remained until the end of the war.
 Other sculptures, bronze and clay works had been boxed and transported to shelters in Athens.
 Gold had been hidden in the basements of the Bank of Greece.